Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

 However, an obstacle arises because the free agents depend on $\mat$; that is, $\age$ may be a free agent in $\mat$ but not in $\nat$.
-What we can show is that, if $\mat$ and $\nat$ share the same set of free agents and they agree on the agents who are not free, then $\mat \join \nat$ is in the agreeable core.
-Toward that end, we say that $\mat$ and $\nat$ are \textit{structurally similar} if they have the same set of free agents and $\mat(\age) = \nat(\age)$ for every agent which is not free.
-Our second lemma shows that structurally similar matches in the agreeable core {play nicely} with the join and meet operators defined previously: \begin{lemma} Let $\mat $ and $\nat$ be structurally similar matches in the agreeable core.
+What I can show is that, if $\mat$ and $\nat$ share the same set of free agents and they agree on the agents who are not free, then $\mat \join \nat$ is in the agreeable core.
+Toward that end, I say that $\mat$ and $\nat$ are \textit{structurally similar} if they have the same set of free agents and $\mat(\age) = \nat(\age)$ for every agent which is not free.
+The following lemma shows that structurally similar matches in the agreeable core {play nicely} with the join and meet operators defined previously: \begin{lemma} Let $\mat $ and $\nat$ be structurally similar matches in the agreeable core.
 Then $\mat \join \nat $ is a match.
-The same holds for $\mat \meet \nat$. \end{lemma} Notably, $\mat \join \nat$ may not be structurally similar to $\mat $ and $\nat$.\footnote{ We have an example demonstrating this (available upon request), but it is too lengthy to include because it involves eight workers and eight firms. } The (possible) structural differences between $\mat\join\nat$ and $\mat$ force us to discard any hope of obtaining a lattice-like result.
+The same holds for $\mat \meet \nat$. \end{lemma} Notably, $\mat \join \nat$ may not be structurally similar to $\mat $ and $\nat$.\footnote{ I have an example demonstrating this (available upon request), but it is too lengthy to include because it involves eight workers and eight firms. } The (possible) structural differences between $\mat\join\nat$ and $\mat$ force us to discard any hope of obtaining a lattice-like result.
 However, the join and meet operators still produce matches in the agreeable core: \begin{theorem} Let $\mat$ and $\nat$ be structurally similar matches in the agreeable core.
 Then $\mat \join \nat$ and $\mat \meet \nat$ are both in the agreeable core. \end{theorem} The conflict of interest continues to hold for structurally similar matches.
 That is, if $\mat$ and $\nat$ are in the agreeable core \textit{and are structurally similar}, then if every worker weakly prefers $\mat$ to $\nat$, then every firm weakly prefers $\nat$ to $\mat$.

-Returning to \cref{fig:nobest} we see that no agents at either match are free agents.
 Conversely, in the classic matching framework, $\rema(\age) = \age$ for every agent and thus every agent is free.
-Every match is then structurally similar and hence our \cref{thm:joinmeet} generalizes standard results.
+Every match is then structurally similar and hence my \Cref{thm:joinmeet} generalizes standard results.